-Okay, so how many of us dreamt of becoming a singer, a ballet dancer, a rock star, a pilot or maybe a celebrity, while growing up.
-At some point in our lives we all have dreams and aspirations of becoming something that might become a bit farfetched as we grow up.
-My 2 year old wants to become a tooth fairy, and aspires to collect each and every teeth of children world over and replace it with a gold coin especially when children are sleeping, hmmm..Such an expensive philanthropic job, hopefully she will change her ambition into something profitable when the next episode of Peppa Pig hits the screen.
+How many of you dreamt of becoming a singer, a ballet dancer, a rock star, a pilot or maybe a celebrity while growing up?
+At some point in our lives, we all dream and aspire of becoming something that seems a bit farfetched as we grow up.
+My 2 year old wants to become a tooth fairy, and aspires to collect each and every teeth of children worldwide and replace it with a gold coins while they are asleep.
+Such an expensive philanthropic job!
+Hopefully she will change her ambition into something profitable when the next episode of Peppa Pig hits the screen.

-Stay true to yourself, love your workspace & start loving your job…
+Stay true to yourself, love your workspace & start loving your job.